-Throughout the year, we celebrate Mass for special feast days and celebrations such as Advent and Epiphany.
-In these Masses, pupils from a variety of years offer to take part in the Mass in a variety of ways, such as reading, serving and taking part in the offertory.
+To enhance the spiritual development of our pupils, Mass is celebrated at the beginning of each term.
+Pupils in Year 7 also have an additional ‘Welcome Mass’ when they join the St John Wall community.
+Pupils from a variety of years and backgrounds offer to take part in the Mass in many ways, such as reading, serving and taking part in the offertory.
 All of the pupils who volunteer for these roles treat them with reverence and respect.

 Reconciliation services are held during Advent and Lent for all pupils.